Savery Avenue Conservation Area, 198 Main St, Carver, MA 02330, USA

 Owned By: Town of Carver

-Savery Avenue was the first divided highway in the country.
+Savery Avenue in Carver was the first divided highway in the country.
 It was presented to the public in 1861 by William Savery.
 Today you can walk up and down the paved roadways (about 0.85-mile round trip) in the shade of tall pine trees, or enjoy the adjacent woodland trails, including a 0.28-mile loop.

 Features